voloko/uki/docs/introduction.markdown

 ### Traversing

-Once the interface is built uki will let you traverse it using css-like selectors.
+Once the interface is built, uki will let you traverse it using CSS-like selectors.
 For the previous example you can use:

     uki('SplitPane[vertical]') // a vertical split pane
     uki('Text:eq(1)')          // second text
     uki('#content')            // text by id
-    uki('[text~=message]')     // anything where text contains word message
+    uki('[text~=message]')     // anything where text contains a word `message`

 Note that `uki()` function returns a Collection of views.
 Elements within the collection can be accessed using `[]`: